Note: This is a guest post by Sanjay Matai

 Earlier, my impression too was that budgets were supposed to be all about money and managing it intelligently and judiciously.

-But then I realized that it was not my salary or the bank balance or our car / house / mobile phone that was creating unhappiness and discontentment.
+But then I realized that it was not my salary or the bank balance or our car/house/mobile-phone that was creating unhappiness and discontentment.

 All our desires for a better car, better house, better vacations, better clothes, were coming from this peer group pressure.

 The day we broke this mental block, was the day we gained freedom from financial stress.
-The focus shifted from looking out of the window into our neighbor’s house to looking at what ‘value’ any new thing had to offer.
+The focus shifted from looking out of the window into our neighbour’s house to looking at what ‘value’ any new thing had to offer.